famouswelshman/16bit-reviews/README.md

 ## Flask (Python)

 # Summary of Testing
+Calling the @app.route (open_review) proved to be a big task since the focus for an individual review was based on the Object Id applicable to that specific review detail.

 # Project Challenges
 Getting the review cards to show up in sequence and semetrically on the home page required selecting use of Bootstrap grid code to enable the content of each review to show in a structured fashion on screen and be responsive to all media screen sizes.
 &nbsp;